A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Managers of ML or data teams who want a deeper explanation of model behavior beyond surface-level explanations.

-• Understand what training actually teaches a model
+• Understand what training actually teaches a model (for people who are obsessed about knowing)

-• Align technical reality with business expectations
+• Align technical reality with business expectations.
+Push back on unrealistic expectations.

 Product Leaders